 The campaign was so successful that the hashtag is still frequently used today, with the topical subject matter encouraging users to continue to engage with this body-positive message.

 This well-known music streaming service is no stranger to UGC campaigns and nobody can forget their immensely popular “Thanks 2016.
-It’s been weird” project from last year, which saw lighthearted billboards showcasing Spotify users’ play history.
+It’s been weird” project, which saw light-hearted billboards showcasing Spotify users’ play history.

-Apple’s #ShotOnIphone campaign has been going for over two years now and it doesn’t look like it will be losing traction any time soon.
+Apple’s #ShotOnIphone campaign has been going for nearly 3 years now and it doesn’t look like it will be losing traction any time soon.

 After consumers approached the brand about being less than satisfied with the iPhone’s camera, Apple decided to address this upon release of their new device by encouraging consumers to post images with the #ShotOniPhone hashtag.

 They even brought in amateur and professional photographers to take images through an iPhone, blowing up the results on billboards across the world.

 The campaign continues to be a major success for the brand because Apple not only listened to their consumers concerns, but created an engagement campaign that lives on years later.